 The holders of record of shares of the common stock, \$.01 par value per share (the "Common Stock"), and of the restricted common stock, \$.01 par value per share (the "Restricted Common Stock"), of the Company at the close of business on April 8, 2003 (the "Record Date") are entitled to receive notice of and to vote at the Meeting.
-As of the Record Date, the Company had issued and outstanding 36,795,882 shares of Common Stock and 1,127,612 shares of Restricted Common Stock, for a total of 37,923,494 shares outstanding.
-Each share of Common Stock is entitled to one vote on each matter before the Meeting, except for the election of one director designated to be elected solely by holders of the Restricted Common Stock.
-Each share of Restricted Common Stock is entitled to ..55 of one vote on each matter before the Meeting; except that holders of Restricted Common Stock are not eligible to vote for any directors other than the one Class II director designated to be elected by them and who is not being presented for election this year.
+As of the Record Date, the Company had issued and outstanding 36,795,882 shares of Common Stock and 1,127,612 shares of Restricted Common Stock is entitled to one vote on each matter before the Meeting, except for the election of one director designated to be elected solely by holders of the Restricted Common Stock.
+Each share of Restricted Common Stock is entitled to ...55 of one vote on each matter before the Meeting; except that holders of Restricted Common Stock are not eligible to vote for any directors other than the one Class II director designated to be elected by them and who is not being presented for election this year.